mui/material-ui/docs/pages/blog/2021-q2-update.md

 We have the following objectives:

-- Continue to refine our processes to make sure we function well with over ten people in the company.
+- Continue to refine our processes and responsibilities to make sure we function well with over ten people in the company.
 - Rebrand.
 We started this effort one year ago but, failed to execute on it.
-  With Danilo and Jun in the team to own the effort, we can finally make it happen.
+  With [Danilo](https://github.com/danilo-leal) (design) and [Jun](https://github.com/siriwatknp) (code) in the team to own the effort, we can finally make it happen.
+  We will make a step to distinguish ourselves from a strong association with Material Design.
-- Open 4 roles: to strengthen the X team (advanced components) and to start the development of a bold new product vertical.
+- Open and fill [4 roles](/company/careers/#open-roles).
+We need to strengthen the X team (advanced components) We also want to initiate the development of a bold new product vertical.

 ### Core components

 - 🚀 Get v5 stable out!
 At this point, v5-alpha has about [1%](https://npm-stat.com/charts.html?package=%40material-ui%2Fstyled-engine&package=%40material-ui%2Fcore&from=2020-06-22&to=2021-06-22) of the downloads of v4.
   It has a lot of accumulated value not being realized.
 We aim to for 25% of the community to have migrated by the end of the quarter.
-- ⚛️ Support React 18
-- ♨️ Fix the friction the community has during upgrade.
+- ♨️ Fix the friction the community has during the upgrade to v5.
+  We want to make the upgrade feel painless.
+- ⚛️ Support [React 18](https://reactjs.org/blog/2021/06/08/the-plan-for-react-18.html).
+[Sebastian](https://github.com/eps1lon) is part of the React [Working Group](https://github.com/reactwg/react-18/discussions), focusing on making us ready ahead of time.
+  We want our most exigent users to feel empowered by Material-UI, not slow down by a third-party.
 - 🦴 Migrate more components to `@material-ui/unstyled`.
+[Michal](https://github.com/michaldudak) has added support for the [Switch last week](https://next.material-ui.com/components/switches/#unstyled-switches).
+  You can follow our progress on the [umbrella issue](https://github.com/mui-org/material-ui/issues/27170).
-- 🌈 Do a POC on a second theme.
+- 🌈 Do a proof of concept on supporting a second design system.
+  Part of our users dislike Material Design, we will try to make them love the design of our second design system.
 - 🗓 Execute on all the items of the [public roadmap](https://github.com/mui-org/material-ui/projects/25).
 - ❓ Please upvote [GitHub issues](https://github.com/mui-org/material-ui/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) if you want us to focus on a specific problem.
 The number of 👍 helps us to prioritize.

 ### Advanced components

-- 🚀 Make the first stable release of the Data Grid, with the core on v5.
-(We will continue to support its use with v4.)
+- 🚀 Make the first stable release of the Data Grid.
 - ✨ Resume work on the [key features](https://github.com/mui-org/material-ui-x/issues?q=is%3Aopen+label%3A%22linked+in+docs%22+sort%3Areactions-%2B1-desc), after a quarter focused on stability.
+  It seems that the audience is adopting the data grid as fast as we can build it.
+  For instance, we have one issue with over [1,000 upvotes](https://github.com/mui-org/material-ui-x/issues/204) 👍.
 - 🗓 Execute on all the items in the [public roadmap](https://github.com/mui-org/material-ui-x/projects/1).
 - ❓ Please upvote [GitHub issues](https://github.com/mui-org/material-ui-x/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) if you want us to focus on a specific problem.
 The number of 👍 helps us to prioritize.